-• Write the words sound, ground, around, found, bound, hound, loud, shout, about on the board to practise blending and segmenting the onsets and rimes together as a group, e.g. s-ound.
-Brainstorm other words with /ou/ as in sound and write them on the board.
-Read them together.
+• Write the words hear, wear, hearing, wears, bear, pear, footwear on the board to practise blending and segmenting the onsets and rimes together as a group, e.g. h-ear, hear.
+Read them together and talk about the meaning of each.
+Think of more -ear words to add to the list, e.g. wearing, pears, bears, ears